cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/outlook-notifications.md

 #### 3.2 Configure which email address to send the to

 Select "Send email from Outlook Mail" at the bottom of the flow diagram.
-At the top of the page choose "Connection" to select the previously created Outlook connection.
-Then provide an email in the "To" field.
-You can optionally customize To, BCC, Subject and Message, among others as needed.
+At the top of the page, choose "Connection" to select the previously created Outlook connection, then provide an email in the "To" field.
+You can optionally customize To, BCC, Subject, and Message, among others, as needed.

 {{% image src="/integrations/integration_builder/findings_outlook_notifications/configure_outlook_notification_step6.png" alt="Configure Outlook connection" %}}